 And diplomatic staff going abroad must attend a twice-yearly Defence Forces-run course in the Curragh known as Hostile Environment Awareness Training (Heat) which teaches staff how to act at checkpoints, what to do in hostage situations and how to administer basic medical treatment.

 According to the department spokeswoman, the contractor will not replace any of the roles currently carried out by the Defence Forces.

-The contract, which is worth a total of €450,000 a year, requires the company to provide security and medical advice to staff.
+The contract, which is worth a total of €450,000 over three years, requires the company to provide security and medical advice to staff.